axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/02-Deploy Unguard/index.md

 #### Unguard monaco

 On top of that we also want to deploy some Dynatrace configuration to our Dynatrace environment.
-To do so, let's also deploy the `unguard base config`.
-Open the pipeline `unguard base config`, go on deploy with parameters `build with parameters`, enter `unguard` in the project section and build the pipeline (see section **unguard monaco** below for screenshots).
+To do so, let's also deploy Dynatrace configuration in order to properly monitor the unguard configuration.
+In your Jenkins dashboard, open the pipeline `Monitoring as Code`, go on `build with parameters`, enter `base` in the project section and build the pipeline (see section below for screenshots).
 This pipeline uses the [monaco](https://dynatrace-oss.github.io/dynatrace-monitoring-as-code/) tool to deploy Dynatrace configuration.
 This is described further in the `Explore Jenkins Configuration` section below.

 ![Deploy Unguard](../../assets/images/2-8-unguard-monaco.png)